Peter Rowan writes in the liner notes to the "Muleskinner" studio album re-release on "Ridge Runner Records":

 Herb Pedersen had to leave in Holland right before the group headed for Sweden.
 Country Gazette was not working at that time and Tickner was able to send its supberb banjo player Alan Munde to join the White brothers.
 Roland knew Alan from Nashville playing with Jimmy Martin.

-A performance from Sweden was released by "Rounder Records" as "The White Brothers (New Kentucky Colonels): Live In Sweden, 1973".
+And a performance from Sweden was released by "Rounder Records" as "The White Brothers (New Kentucky Colonels): Live In Sweden, 1973".

 |THE WHITE BROTHERS (New Kentucky Colonels) - album|